sunisdown/faster_cpython/pep_fat_mode.rst

 used.
 The specialized bytecode is removed if guards cannot be true anymore.
 Otherwise, guards will be checked again at the next function call.

-Optimizations more expensive than basic optimizations implemented in the current peephole optimizer are expected.
-That's why a new "FAT mode" is introduced.
-Python .py files are compiled to .pyc when modules and applications are installed, but for scripts, the bytecode is compiled at runtime.
-Moreover, some optimizations may break the Python semantic in subtle ways.
-Having to enable explicitly the FAT mode is required to say "ok, I make compromises on the Python semantic for performance, I am aware of the issues".

 See also the PEP <verdict> which proposes the add a version to dictionaries to implement fast guards on namespaces.